 So, don’t pass up on the green beans next time!

 Stand aside green beans!
 Kidney beans are giving you a run for your money in the insoluble fibre stakes.
-Just one cup of kidney beans gives 5.7 grams of insoluble fiber and they’re also a great source of plant protein.
+Just one cup of kidney beans gives 5.7 grams of insoluble fiber and they’re also a great source of plant-based protein.

 Get your kidney bean fix with a bean and grain salad or perhaps a chili sin carne?
 The world is your kidney bean!
 (Sounds like a great slogan for a vegan t-shirt, am I right?)